silverstripe/cwp/docs/en/05_Releases_and_changelogs/cwp_recipe_basic_1.9.3.md

 In addition to following the installation steps of the [MFA module](https://github.com/silverstripe/silverstripe-mfa/tree/3.0.0), you will first need to inline the `cwp/cwp-recipe-basic` if it is in use.

-the following amendments to the site's composer.json:
+To inline the requirements of `cwp/cwp-recipe-basic` you should make the following amendments to the site's composer.json:

 ```diff
 -        "cwp/cwp-recipe-basic": "~1.9.3@stable",